Dario Costa: Biography

+In 2024, Dario becomes the first Italian and youngest ever to win the Living Legends of Aviation "Bob Hoover - Freedom of Flight" award.

+In January 2025, Dario Costa sets his 17th aviation world first in his 15th world first project becoming the very first to fly with an airplane down a ski slope from start to finish gate.
+The ski slope was the Streif, a World Cup downhill ski course in Austria, located on Hahnenkamm mountain (Kitzbühel Alps) in Kitzbühel, which has hosted the Hahnenkamm Races since 1937.
+The Streif is the steepest and considered to be the hardest of all ski courses of the Ski World Cup.

 Other activities and curiosities

 For almost ten years Dario has been a player of the Fortitudo Baseball Bologna competing in the U12, U15 (Cadetti) and U18 (Juniores) Italian Regional and National Baseball Championships till 1996.
 He has been mainly playing as second baseman and pitcher, but was selected once as relief pitcher for the Italian National Under 18 Team.

 His baseball uniform number was mainly the 32, which is the number he uses as a race pilot.

 In October and November 2020 Dario was spotted in Rome performing as stuntman for the movie Mission: Impossible – Dead Reckoning Part One.